-The high price of automotive refrigerants (R-12, R-134a and R-1`234yf) has also lead to an increase in incidences of virgin R-12 being adulterated with other less expensive refrigerants and chemicals (such as propane, butane, etc.).
-Most technicians assume a tank of virgin refrigerant is pure, but some are finding that is not the case.
+The high price of automotive refrigerants (R-12, R-134a and R-1`234yf) has also lead to an increase in incidences of virgin refrigerant being adulterated with other less expensive refrigerants and chemicals (such as propane, butane, etc.).
+Most technicians assume a tank of virgin refrigerant is pure and safe to use, but some are finding that is not the case.
 Some suppliers say they now test every single tank of refrigerant to make sure it contains the proper refrigerant and that the quality of the refrigerant meets specifications.
 Many repair shops and car dealers also use a refrigerant identifier to check the quality and purity of the refrigerant they buy.

 The primary threat of contamination, though, is that of accidentally cross-contaminating refrigerants when vehicles are professionally serviced.
 Because the law requires all refrigerants to be recovered, there is a potential risk of contaminating when recovery and recycling equipment is connected to a vehicle.
 The problem is compounded, many say, by the proliferation of alternative and illegal refrigerants.

-Intermixing refrigerants can also raise compressor head pressures dangerously.
-Adding R-22 (which is used in many stationary A/C systems but is not designed for use in mobile A/C applications) to an R-12 or R-134a system may raise head pressures to the point where it causes the compressor to fail.
+Intermixing refrigerants can raise compressor head pressures dangerously.
+Adding R-22 (which is used in many stationary A/C systems but is not designed for use in mobile A/C applications) to an R-12, R-134a or R-1234yf A/C system may raise head pressures to the point where it overloads the compressor and causes the compressor to fail.
 Straight R-22 can cause extremely high discharge pressure readings (up to 400 or 500 psi!) when underhood temperatures are high.
 R-22 is also not compatible with XH-5 and XH-7 desiccants used in most mobile A/C systems.

-To minimize the risk of cross-contamination, the EPA requires that each type of refrigerant (including alternative blends) have unique service fittings (permanently installed) and proper labeling.
-The EPA also requires shops to use a separate dedicated recovery/recycling machine for R-12 and R-134a, plus one or more additional recovery only machines for any other refrigerants that might be used.
-For this reason, many shops may choose to avoid blends.
+To minimize the risk of refrigerant cross-contamination, the EPA requires that each type of refrigerant (including alternative blends) have unique service fittings (permanently installed) and proper labeling.
+The EPA also requires shops to use a separate dedicated recovery/recycling machine for R-12, R-134a and R-1234yf, plus one or more additional recovery only machines for any other refrigerants that might be used.
+For this reason, many shops choose to avoid blends.
 But fleets may find blends to be an acceptable alternative if they do not want to convert (or it would cost too much to convert) their vehicles over to R-134a.